Commercial, Institutional and Industrial

-More than 99% of all bacteria live in biofilm communities and once embedded in the biofilm the bacteria are 100-1000 times more resistant to antibiotics, antimicrobials, biocides and the host immune system compared to their planktonic counterparts.
+More than 99% of all bacteria live in biofilm communities and once embedded in the biofilm the bacteria can be up to 1000 times more resistant to antibiotics, antimicrobials, disinfectants and the host immune system compared to their planktonic counterparts.

 Biofilms can exist on all types of surfaces ranging from floors, walls, pipes and drains, and surfaces of equipment including stainless steel, aluminum, nylon, Teflon, rubber, plastic and glass.
 Two areas that Kane has explored are hard surface disinfectants and medical device coatings.